 Do you know about the secret ingredient in red wine?
 Resveratrol can help support normal cholesterol and combat obesity and much more!
-In fact, a study recently suggested it can even reduce heart disease by limiting the “formation of inflammatory factors”—possibly slowing it down before it becomes a problem.
+In fact, a study recently suggested it can even reduce heart disease by limiting the “formation of inflammatory factors” — possibly slowing it down before it becomes a concern.
 Don’t think resveratrol will make you instantly healthy, and always make sure you get all the heart-healthy benefits by exercising (not while drinking, of course).

 Surprising Benefits of Red Wine

 Red wine is a powerful food that, in moderation, could provide numerous health benefits.
 Here are 4 surprising health benefits of red wine.

 1. Fights Cavities